 The Hidden Lands of the Blossoming Lotus - Tibet Hidden Falls

-Weather: Moisture-laden clouds from the tropical Bay of Bengal lumber across India into Tibet.
-Here they are thwarted by the Great Bend’s towering peaks.
+Weather: The tropical Bay of Bengal produces monsoon clouds of epic proportions.
+Lumbering across the plains of India they are thwarted by the Great Bend’s towering peaks.
 Unable to advance, the chronic monsoons unleash torrents of rain and violent storms into the world’s deepest gorge making this area uniquely inhospitable to travel.
-Up until recently, the perpetual cloud cover prevented aerial photography and mapping.
+Until recently, the perpetual cloud cover prevented aerial photography and mapping.

 Tribal: Aboriginal Abor and Mishimi tribes straddled the southeastern frontier of Tibet.
 Fiercely territorial, these tribes attacked all who attempted to enter the Hidden Lands.
 In addition, the indigenous Monpa and Lopa tribal people possessed the same xenophobic and aggressive attitude.
 “Poison Cults” flourished.
 Several early explorers were murdered and in the mid-to late 1800’s and early 1900’s three British military incursions were defeated and chased out of the country, further isolating the area.

 Politics: For centuries the country of Tibet has been politically closed to outside travel.
 Initially to halt colonial expansionism followed by the strangling security of the Communist Chinese occupation.
-In the mid-1980’s China relaxed it’s grip and began allowing organized “group” tours.
-However, due to its proximity to the disputed Indian border, the zone around the Hidden Lands remained off-limits to outsiders.
+In the mid-1980’s China relaxed its grip and began allowing organized “group” tours to Tibet's major cities.
+However, the zone around the Hidden Lands remained off-limits to outsiders due to its proximity to the disputed Indian border.
 In the early 1990’s China grudgingly opened the area to exploration by a fortunate few.
 We were among the fortunate few.
+Shortly thereafter the area was again “closed”.
+It remains closed to this day.

 This aerial IKONOS image was taken from a commercial earth observation satellite on May 9, 2000, at a height of 423 miles.